But we didn’t stop there.

 We’ve met those whose lives have taken on a meaning that wasn’t there before, who have become fearless taking on challenges they’d have never thought possible, and who have a passion and want to embrace what this change means.

-But we also know that this isn’t everyone’s experience.
+We also know that this isn’t everyone’s experience.

 We have met those whose grief is overwhelming, who struggle in school because their needs aren’t being supported, who face daily problems that affect their emotional health as well as future opportunities and for whom life is painful - physically and emotionally.